45% OFF Launch Sale. Learn AI for your job with 298+ courses. Certificates included. Ends . Enroll now →

 AI for Scientific Writing

-Learn to use AI responsibly in scientific manuscripts — from literature reviews and drafting to journal policies, peer review, and grant writing.
-Free course.
+Learn to use AI responsibly in scientific manuscripts — from literature reviews and drafting to journal policies, peer review, and grant writing. course.

 84% of researchers now use AI tools — up from 57% just one year ago.
 And 13.5% of biomedical abstracts published in 2024 showed AI linguistic markers, rising to 40% in some disciplines.